 - Have a case history of Peyronie’s disease.

-- Have diabetes and male erecticle dysfunction. have a history of glandular cancer.
+- Have diabetes and male erecticle dysfunction and have a history of glandular cancer.

 COMPLICATIONS OF PEYRONIE’S DISEASE –

 - Erectile dysfunction